Learn More: Pass

 Remember that the customer service team at iVisa.com is here 24/7 to answer any questions you may have about our service.

 Do I need to show a COVID vaccination certificate to enter Thailand?

-Full vaccination is not mandatory to enter Thailand, however if you display your COVID vaccine passport or vaccination certificate you can enjoy a shorter quarantine.
+Full vaccination is not mandatory to enter Thailand, however, if you display your COVID vaccine passport or vaccination certificate, you won't need to present a negative PCR test nor to follow a quarantine.

 You are considered vaccinated if all doses of a vaccine against SARS-Cov-2 have been administered at least two weeks before traveling.